rodgzilla/teaching/deep_nlp/lesson_03.md

 the [functional](https://pytorch.org/docs/stable/nn.functional.html)
 interface of PyTorch.
-This operation is also available as a `nn.Module` but a good habit to take is mainly use `nn.Module`s for object with *parameters*, as the max pooling operation does not have parameter, we use its functional version.
+This operation is also available as a `nn.Module` but a good habit to take is mainly use `nn.Module`s for object with *parameters*.
+As the max pooling operation does not have parameter, we use its functional version.

-We can also see that the output of the max pooling operation have a `grad_fn`, which is important as it means it is differentiable.
+We can also see that the output of the max pooling operation has a `grad_fn`, which is important as it means it is differentiable.

 The output contains `1` sample, with `1` channel and the size of the